LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Background

-For LLMs, weight quantization alone is insufficient, as lookup tables for dynamic activations are prohibitively large.
-Recent works \cite{li2025lut, tang2023lut, wei2025t} therefore apply VQ to activations in linear layers.
+Previous works, including TLMAC \cite{gerlinghoff2024table} and NeuraLUT \cite{andronic2025neuralut}, consider using memory-based computations for simple neurons with FPGA soft logic.
+However, the limited resource makes it infeasible to scale to language models that compete with GPUs.
+For LLMs, weight quantization in these methods requires large storage for offline lookup tables due to the wide range of activations.
+Recent works \cite{li2025lut, tang2023lut, wei2025t, raha2017qlut} therefore apply VQ to activations in linear layers.
 As illustrated in Figure~\ref{fig:vq_act}, the quantizer collects activation samples during training.
-To preserve accuracy, methods such as LUT-NN \cite{tang2023lut} \ding{192} learn codebooks with $c_a$ centroids, each through differentiable training and \ding{193} pre-compute dot products between weight vectors and centroids, storing them as lookup tables.
-For example, a weight vector $(1,3)$ multiplied by centroids $(6,2)$ and $(4,5)$ yields entries $12$ and $19$, producing $M \times D/v$ tables from an $M \times D$ weight matrix.
-At inference, the quantizer \ding{194} identifies the nearest centroid for each input vector, \ding{195} retrieves the corresponding table entry, and accumulates the results.
-For instance, input $(6,3)$ maps to centroid $(6,2)$ at index $0$, retrieving $12$.
-LUT-DLA \cite{li2025lut} is a recent work which targets an ASIC design.
-This work improves the learning and accelerator design for the framework activation VQ, which, while effective in CNNs, requires storing and loading large tables for LLMs, and, thus, limits the decode and short-context prefill performance (Section \ref{sec:performance_model}).
-In addition, its single-pipeline centroid search creates bottlenecks in the decode stage (Section \ref{sec:arch}).
+To preserve accuracy, methods such as LUT-NN \cite{tang2023lut} \ding{192} learn codebooks with $c_a$ centroids through differentiable training and \ding{193} pre-compute dot products between weight vectors and centroids, storing them as lookup tables.
+For example, a weight vector $(1,3)$ multiplied by centroids $(6,2)$ and $(4,5)$ yields entries $12$ and $19$.
+During inference, the quantizer \ding{194} identifies the nearest centroid for each input vector, \ding{195} retrieves the corresponding table entry, and accumulates the results.
+For instances, input $(6,3)$ maps to centroid $(6,2)$ at index $0$, retrieving $12$.
+LUT-DLA \cite{li2025lut} is a hardware-algorithm co-design that improves model learning and accelerator design.
+Though effective in CNNs, it still requires non-trivial large storage for LLMs, which limits decode and short-context prefill performance.
+In addition, its single-pipeline centroid search creates bottlenecks in the decode stage.

-Several other works, including TLMAC \cite{gerlinghoff2024table} and NeuraLUT \cite{andronic2025neuralut}, consider using memory-based computations to replace MAC operations or simple neurons with FPGA soft logic.
-However, the limited resource makes them infeasible to scale to language models that compete with GPUs.